undkonsorten/typo3-cute-mailing/Documentation/Installation/Index.rst

 CuteMailing requires the extension `taskqueue <https://gitbucket.undkonsorten.com>`__ for sending the emails.
-The extension is automatically installed during installation via Composer. installed.
+The extension is automatically installed during installation via Composer.
 If CuteMailing is installed via one of the other ways, the extension must be installed manually.